urbit/urbit.org-reloaded/content/faq.md

 ### What is Azimuth? {#what-is-azimuth}

 Azimuth is a general-purpose PKI ("public key infrastructure") that Urbit uses as an identity system.
 This system is implemented as a suite of smart contracts on the Ethereum blockchain, and it determines which Ethereum addresses own which Urbit planets, stars, or galaxies.
-In Arvo, a single identity is called a "ship," whereas in Azimuth, a single identity is called a "point."
+In Arvo, a single identity is called a "ship," whereas in Azimuth, a single identity is just an "identity."

 ### What are stars, galaxies, and planets? {#stars-galaxies-planets}

-Azimuth points come in three classes: galaxies, stars, and planets.
-The length of a point’s name will tell you its class.
+Urbit identities come in three classes: galaxies, stars, and planets.
+The length of an identity’s name will tell you its class.
 Galaxies are 8-bit and have names like `~mul`.
 Galaxies issue 16-bit stars (`~dacmul`), which can themselves issue 32-bit planets (`~laptel-holfur`).

 Planets are intended for everyday use by individuals, and there are 4.3 billion of them (2 to the 32nd power).
 Stars and galaxies, on the other hand, are meant to act as network infrastructure: on the Arvo network they provide routing and are responsible for distributing software updates.